bitmakerlabs/wdi-october-2017/16-routing-and-controllers/README.md

 rails routes
 ```

-For our products example, we would see the following:
+For our products example above, we would see the following:

 ```bash
 Prefix   Verb  URI Pattern    Controller#Action